blues/app-accelerators/65-off-grid-livestock-water-tank-monitor/README.md

 ### Key code snippet 2 — immediate alert with sync

-The alert Note uses the compact template registered for `tank_alert.qo` (port 51, `"compact"` format), so it travels over the NOTE-NBGLWX Starnote/NTN satellite path when cellular is unavailable — the identical `note.add` call works over either transport. `sync:true` tells the Notecard to wake the radio immediately rather than waiting for the next scheduled outbound window.
+The alert Note uses the compact template registered for `tank_alert.qo` (port 51, `"compact"` format), so it travels over the NOTE-NBGLWX Skylo NTN satellite path when cellular is unavailable — the identical `note.add` call works over either transport. `sync:true` tells the Notecard to wake the radio immediately rather than waiting for the next scheduled outbound window.
 The `alert_code` integer (0 = `level_low`, 1 = `level_critical`, 2 = `battery_low`) keeps the body fixed-length binary as required by the compact template; all fields, including `pump_amps = 0.0`, are always present.

 ```cpp
 if (!g.templatesInstalled) return false;  // template required for satellite path